Scramble to Make Money Putts

 I’m happy to say that my Putts Per Round have gone down by 4 and I’m hitting those Money Putts with consistency.
 I’m not saying that every birdie putt inside 12′ is rolling in, that wasn’t the point, Scrambling Better was the point.

 I’m not spending hours at the chipping area, or at the range, I only hit balls and chip shots before a round.
-It’s all in the putting.
+It’s all in the putting and chipping.

 You don’t need to become Ben Crenshaw, a subtle improvement is all that’s necessary.
 Success is the sum of small efforts over time, not the result of a profound event.

-I’m not having these epic putting sessions, it’s the simple process of hitting putts from inside 8 and 10 feet with confidence.
+I’m not having these epic putting sessions, it’s the simple process of hitting putts from inside 8 feet and doing it with confidence.